Who is Receivable Management Services?

 Should I contact or pay Receivable Management Services?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Receivable Management Services for millions of clients nationwide.
+The most effective way to deal with Receivable Management Services is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Receivable Management Services on behalf of their clients.

 Will Receivable Management Services sue me or garnish my wages?